 - Features including full-text search, ingest transformations, retention, encryption, and fine-grained access control

-We can use Rockset for implementing full-text search and real-time analytics over the data in DynamoDB without any operational, scaling, or maintenance concerns.
+We can use Rockset for implementing real-time analytics over the data in DynamoDB without any operational, scaling, or maintenance concerns.
 This can significantly speed up the development of live dashboards and applications.

-If you'd like to try Rockset for your real-time analytics on DynamoDB, you can get started for free on here.
+If you'd like to build your application on DynamoDB data using Rockset, you can get started for free on here.
 For a more detailed example of how one can run SQL queries on a DynamoDB table synced into Rockset, check out our blog on running fast SQL on DynamoDB tables.

 Other DynamoDB resources: